dasoldasol/dasoldasol.github.io/_posts/Redshift.md

   - Audit Logging : is incorrect because the Audit Logging feature is primarily used to get the information about the connection, queries, and user activities in your Redshift cluster.
   - Amazon Redshift Spectrum : is incorrect because this is primarily used to run queries against exabytes of unstructured data in Amazon S3
   ![redshift-vpc-routing](./image/redshift-vpc-routing.png)

+- You are working for an online hotel booking firm with terabytes of customer data coming from your websites and applications.
+There is an annual corporate meeting where you need to present the booking behavior and acquire new insights from your customers’ data.
+You are looking for a service to perform **super-fast analytics on massive data sets in near real-time**.
+Which of the following services gives you the ability to **store huge amounts of data and perform quick and flexible queries** on it?
+  - **A) Redshift**
+  - **Redshift** : delivers ten times faster performance than other data warehouses by using machine learning, massively parallel query execution, and **columnar storage on high-performance disk**.
+  - **DynamoDB** : is incorrect.
+DynamoDB is a NoSQL database which is based on **key-value pairs used for fast processing of small data** that dynamically grows and changes.
+But if you need to scan large amounts of data (ie a lot of keys all in one query), the performance will not be optimal.
+  - **ElastiCache** : is incorrect because this is used to increase the performance, speed and redundancy with which applications can retrieve data by providing an **in-memory database caching system**, and not for database analytical processes.
+  - **RDS** : is incorrect because this is mainly used for On-Line Transaction Processing (OLTP) applications and not for Online Analytics Processing (OLAP)